ProgrammerNomad/shivsingh.net/_posts/2021-05-28-a-grade-gtmetrix-website-development.md

 author: shiv
 post_image: /assets/uploads/shivsingh_gtm.png
 ---
-You can also use Jekyll to develop an A grade website. i am using Netlyfi and Jekyll and hosted on github.
+You can also use Jekyll to develop an A grade website. i am using Netlify and Jekyll and hosted on github.
 Therefore, the [result here](https://gtmetrix.com/reports/www.shivsingh.net/q4ApDp6A/) or you can retest yourself.